 The attack against Gentry's system starts by very efficiently writing down a short basis for the unit lattice.
 The introduction of S-unit attacks in 2016 included asking whether one could find "a short enough basis for the S-unit lattice".
 A massive new research project on S-unit attacks began in early 2020, centered around the idea that one can quickly find short S-units beyond short units.

 This project led to a variety of advances in S-unit attacks against cyclotomic Ideal-SVP.
-Highlights were presented in a talk "S-unit attacks" (60 minutes, 2021.08.20), and extensive further resources are now available regarding four different aspects of the talk:
+Highlights were presented in a talk "S-unit attacks" (60 minutes, 2021.08.20), and extensive further resources are now available regarding five different aspects of the talk:

 The special analytic features of S-unit lattices.
 First paper released by the project: "Non-randomness of S-unit lattices" (58 pages, 2021.10.23).
 This paper shows that standard heuristics in the literature on lattice-based cryptography, when applied to S-unit lattices as in 2019 Pellet-Mary–Hanrot–Stehlé (presented more concisely in 2021 Ducas–Pellet-Mary), are highly inaccurate.
 Trusting the standard heuristics led the 2019 paper to see only a small corner of the power of S-unit attacks.